Expanded partnerships give construction teams more ways to collaborate

 When teams need to connect at job sites, Dropbox solves VPN challenges and enables them to keep collaborating, editing content, and adding comments while they’re away from the office.

-We also simplify data maintenance and archiving by enabling professional sharing, online previews, and cloud-scale searching capabilities.
+We also simplify data maintenance and record management by enabling professional sharing, online previews, and cloud-scale searching capabilities.
 In many of the 300,000 businesses using Dropbox Business, we see a recurring pattern:

 - Individuals use Dropbox at their office, on their mobile devices, or on the job site